envygeeks/jekyll-assets/README.md

 And then add `_assets/bower` to your sources list and Sprockets will do the the rest for you... you can even `//= require bower_asset.js`.
 We will even compress them for you per normal if Sprockets supports it and allows us to.

+***You do not need to modify your `.bowerrc` file, you can optionally just add it to your sources list and it will work that way too!
+As long as it's in your Jekyll folder.***

 ***You can force digesting with `digest: true` in your `_config.yml`***